Ross Ulbricht Case Overview

 Ross’s case—the investigation, trial and sentencing—is a constitutionally defective criminal justice scandal that sets dangerous precedent.
 Ross and his legal team at Williams & Connolly LLP, led by Kannon Shanmugam, petitioned the Supreme Court challenging important Fourth and Sixth Amendment violations, but the Court denied the petition.

 Since his arrest, Ross has been steadfastly supported by his family and friends, as well as many across the political spectrum.
 These include Reason Foundation, Cato Institute, Competitive Enterprise Institute, R Street Institute, FreedomWorks, Downsize DC, Gun Owners of America, American Conservative Union Foundation, the Libertarian Party and thirty others.
-He also has widespread grassroots support, as well as from many leaders in the bitcoin and liberty communities.
-His petition for clemency gained 60,000 signers in its first month, and now has over 90,000 signatures.
+He also has widespread grassroots support, including from the Bitcoin and liberty communities.
+His petition for clemency gained 60,000 signers in its first month, and now has over 100,000 signatures.

 Even in the face of his excessive sentence, Ross clings to the hope of reuniting with his family, and dreams of a future where he can use his education, knowledge and skills to contribute to his community and society as a whole.